 iSmart Shankar Full Movie Leaked Online For Free Download; Will Collections Be Affected?

 Puri Jagannadh's iSmart Shankar featuring Ram Pothineni in the lead, has everything going for it to please lovers of mass movies.
-It has been quite some time since a film of this sorts has hit the theatres in Telugu cinema and iSmart Shankar seemingly fits in particularly well to fill that void.
+It has been quite some time since a film of this sort has hit the theatres in Telugu cinema and iSmart Shankar seemingly fits in particularly well to fill that void.
 While positive talks about iSmart Shankar is ruling the social media circuits, one of the latest developments in connection with this Ram Pothineni movie, might be a little worrisome for the audiences and especially the makers of the film.
 Read on to get a clear picture regarding what has actually happened.

 Piracy Continues To Create Problems